 Some of the content, like videos and websites, isn't appropriate for certain age groups and the government want companies to be forced to work harder to manage that better.

 They want "code of best practice" that social networks and internet companies will have to work to.

 The internet can be brilliant... but for too long these companies have not done enough to protect users, especially children and young people, from harmful content

 As well as Facebook, Twitter and Google, the rules would apply to messaging services like Snapchat and cloud storage services.

-However, the government will ask the regulator to come up with the rules itself.
+However, regulators are meant to be independent - or outside of control by politicians - so the government will ask the regulator to come up with the rules itself.

-The white paper also says social media companies should give out yearly reports about how much harmful content has been found on their platforms.
+They have also suggested social media companies should give out yearly reports about how much harmful content has been found on their platforms.